-The linker defined symbols can be used to obtain the addresses required to copy the code and data.
+You can use the linker defined symbols to obtain the addresses required to copy the code and data.

 The OVERLAY attribute can be used on a single region that is not the same address as a different region.
 Therefore, an overlay region can be used as a method to prevent the initialization of particular regions by the C library startup code.
 As with any overlay region these must be manually initialized in your code.